Posted on · 6 min to read · 1149 words

 I was (and still am for some parts) a happy vscode user.
 On the other hand I was always looking up to all these crazy fast vim/neovim users and their keyboard only drive workflows.
 After hopping on and off the vim train a few times a year something new came around sometime in 2021 - LSP support on neovim core.
-LSP stands for Language Server Protocol and definies how your IDE communicates with a specific language server to get features like ‘go to definition’, ‘show references’ or ‘rename this variable’.
-This was a huge gamechanger as you can now use every language server written to work with vscode with neovim.
+LSP stands for Language Server Protocol and defines how your IDE communicates with a specific language server to get features like 'go to definition', 'show references' or 'rename this variable'.
+This was a huge game changer as you can now use every language server written to work with vscode with neovim.
 So I took the time to watch a few videos, read the documentation and finally setup neovim and gopls the language server for Go.
-1 2 3
+[1] [2] [3]

 In this post I will present the simplest setup to get an IDE-like feeling within neovim.